JdeRobot/BehaviorMetrics/_pages/install/install.md

 ### Installing dependencies <a name="dependencies"></a>

 #### JdeRobot's CustomRobots
+The CustomRobots repository is only needed for launching Behavior Metrics with Gazebo.
+Since our main simulator is CARLA we don't need it for running behavior-metrics with CARLA based simulation.
 - Clone this repository in your home directory.
 ```bash
 git clone -b noetic-devel https://github.com/JdeRobot/CustomRobots